-On this day in history, June 18th of 1985, the New York Knicks made the very, very easy decision of selecting Georgetown great Patrick Ewing with the #1 pick in the very, very controversial 1985 NBA Draft.
+On this date in history, June 18th of 1985, the New York Knicks made the very, very easy decision of selecting Georgetown great Patrick Ewing with the No. 1 pick in the very, very controversial 1985 NBA Draft.

-Actually, it wasn’t the draft that was so controversial, but it was how the big market Knicks ended up with the #1 pick via the first NBA lottery that was so controversial.
+Actually, it wasn’t the draft that was so controversial, it was how the big market Knicks ended up with the No. 1 pick via the first NBA lottery that was so controversial.
 Why?
 Well, check out the following video and then read Bill Simmons’ rant about it.

 Just in case they pull down the clip between the time we post this blog and the time you read this, here’s what happens: when an accountant from Ernst & Whinney throws the seven envelopes into the glass drum, he bangs the fourth one against the side of the drum to create a creased corner (we’ll explain why this is relevant in a second).
 Then he pulls a handle and turns the drum around a couple of times to “mix” the envelopes up.
 At the 5:23 mark of the clip, Stern heads over to the drum, unlocks it and awkwardly reaches inside for the first envelope (the No. 1 pick).
 He grabs three envelopes that are bunched together, pretends not to look (although he does) and flips the three envelopes so the one on the bottom ends up in his hand.
 Then he pulls that envelope out at the 5:32 mark … and, of course, it’s the Knicks envelope.